JareCoder/ShibuyaMovies/README.md

 ﻿# ShibuyaMovies
 A simple React Vite app to help us vote for movie night suggestions.
 Self hosted in Oracle could through Nginx.

+Users ids are generated into cookies.
+Why?
+I don't want to hassle with a proper account / user management, but still wanted to monitor who can delete what posts and how likes and dislikes are calculated.
+Random generated ID in cookies is good enough for that!

 Main view:

 ![image](https://github.com/user-attachments/assets/20db941f-c021-4e0e-b39c-ff1f996616d3)